-There you have it folks.
+Take my advice folks and learn from my mistakes.
 The next time your thread starts bunching up refer to this checklist.
-Hopefully these tips will help you troubleshoot and fix the issue quickly so you can keep the creative juices flowing and keep on sewing!
+Hopefully, these tips will help you troubleshoot and fix the issue quickly so you can keep the creative juices flowing and keep on sewing!

 Be sure to share this post &